-Upon successful completion of training, volunteers begin a one year internship in which they are required to serve a total of at least 50 volunteer hours, on projects such as the Extension office answer clinic, tabling at the Home & Garden Idea Fair, Clark County Fair and other events, serving as a part of the newsletter team, or helping at a school, senior, or community garden – to name a few of the many opportunities.
+Upon successful completion of training, volunteers begin a one year internship in which they are required to serve a total of at least 50 volunteer hours, on projects such as the Extension office answer clinic, tabling at area outreach events, serving as a part of the newsletter team, or helping with our children’s education team – to name just a few of the many opportunities.

 In subsequent years, veteran Master Gardeners serve a total of at least 35 volunteer hours each year, including 10 hours of continuing education, in order to retain certified status.

 Applications for 2022 will be available on March 1, 2022.
 If you would like to be notified when applications are available or have any questions about the application process, contact: Erika Johnson, Master Gardener Program Coordinator; 564-397-5738 or Erika.email@example.com.

 Trainees should have at least some previous computer experience and feel comfortable navigating the Internet and using email.
 They also need access to a computer for extended periods.

 After completion of training program volunteers are known as “interns”.
 During the first calendar year, interns serve at least 50 volunteer hours.
 Projects include answer clinic, community outreach, community presentations, and many other options.
 In the following years, “Veterans” serve a total of at least 35 volunteer hours, including at least 10 hours of continuing education, and another 25 hours of service.